govfresh/govfresh.github.io/_people/lukefretwell.md

 team: true
 ---

 Luke Fretwell is a champion of open, accessible technologies that drive inclusive and collaborative democracy.

-He is the co-founder and CEO of[ ProudCity](https://proudcity.com/), a platform that empowers U.S. local governments to deliver better digital services.
+He is the co-founder of[ ProudCity](https://proudcity.com/), a platform that empowers U.S. local governments to deliver better digital services.
 In its esteemed GovTech 100 list, _Government Technology_ annually recognizes ProudCity as one of the nation’s leading civic technology companies.

-He maintains[ GovFresh](https://govfresh.com/), a media project focused on the intersection of design, technology and democracy.
+He maintains [GovFresh](https://govfresh.com/), a media project focused on the intersection of design, technology and democracy.

 Luke has helped a number of early-stage government-focused companies gain momentum, including FedScoop and StateScoop, where he stood up editorial and digital operations, and the open data platform company NuCivic (acquired in 2014), where he led product marketing.